-2009-2011 Propose to City Council that an exception to the non-motorized use bylaw be made for motorized wheelchairs.
-Explore with the Kimberley Accessibility Committee the option of purchasing a Trail Rider or other suitable vehicle.
-2012-2014 As development proceeds around the Park consider the requirements of special needs users in the location and design of new trailheads.
+2013-2015 Propose to City Council that an exception to the non-motorized use bylaw be made for motorized wheelchairs.
+2016-2018 As development proceeds around the Park consider the requirements of special needs users in the location and design of new trailheads.